jschpp/PowerShell-Docs/reference/6/Microsoft.WSMan.Management/Set-WSManQuickConfig.md

 - Sets the WinRM service startup type to automatic.
 - Creates a listener to accept requests on any IP address.
 By default, the transport is HTTP.
-- Enables a firewall exception for WinRM traffic .
+- Enables a firewall exception for HTTP WinRM traffic.

 To run this cmdlet, start PowerShell by using the Run as administrator option.

+When using the *UseSSL* parameter the firewall rules to allow HTTPS traffic in need to be set manually.

 ## EXAMPLES